Where to go and best things to do

 The Poor Knights Islands offer world class sub-tropical diving.
 The Islands are a total Marine Reserve, where water temperatures are warmer & visibility is clearer than on the New Zealand coast.
 The layered underwater landscape results in a special environment in which subtropical and temperate marine life co-exist with extraordinary variety, glorious colour and in large numbers.
 Check out What’s so great about Tutukaka for more inspiration what to do nearby

 A horticultural glasshouse complex is a great rainy day idea.
 The fernery, the exotic palms and cacti create a tropical world where it does not matter about the weather outside.
 Admission is free and Botanica is wheelchair accessible.

 KAWITI GLOW WORMS

-Kawiti Glow Worms and lunch in Kawkawa to check out Huntawasser public toilets.
+Kawiti Glow Worms and lunch in Kawakawa to check out Huntawasser public toilets.
 The glow worms and cave system.
 Located right in the heart of the Waiomio Valley, the Waiomio Glowworm Caves are home to thousands of luminous glow worms, breathtaking rock formations and lush green rainforest.